Notes from Peter Elbow, Writing Without Teachers (New York: Oxford University Press, 1973)

 Taking Charge: "Many people are now trying to become less helpless, both personally and politically: trying to claim more control over their own lives.
 One of the ways people most lack control over their own lives is through lacking control over words.
 Especially written words." (vii).
 How do we gain control over words? "[I]It requires working hard and finding others to work with you." (vii)

-Defining Good Writing: Elbow does not try to define or even describe good and bad writing but rather tries to find ways to get us to better understand the good and bad writing we see all around us, to become more attentive to the problems found in our own writing. (viii)
+Defining Good Writing: Elbow does not try to define or even describe good and bad writing but rather tries to find ways to have us better understand the good and bad writing we see all around us, and to become more attentive to the problems found in our own writing. (viii)

-Credentials: The justification and "authority" that Elbow draws on for his ideas about writing are his personal experiences and difficulty with his own writing. (viii).
+Credentials: The justification and "authority" that Elbow draws on for his ideas about writing are personal experience and the difficulty he has experienced with his own writing.
 He concludes that those who write with ease are not necessarily better writers than those who write with difficulty. (viii)

 Speaking and Writing: In speaking, we use language less consciously than when we write.
 Indeed, we are suspicious of a person, in ordinary circumstances, who seems to be carefully monitoring the words they use when they speak.
-We may consciously edit by choosing carefully our words, when we try to be diplomatic, or talk with an interviewer for a job, even when we are angry and know that serious consequences may follow from what we say.
-But notice the difference, Elbow says, in the way we are so accustomed to speaking freely and then when we sit down to write we become cautious and guarded.
-Elbow argues that we can free up our writing and get more energy and "voice" into it by writing more the way we speak and trying to avoid the heavy overlay of editing in our initial efforts to write.
+We may consciously edit by carefullychoosing our words when we try to be diplomatic, or when we talk with an interviewer about a prospective job, or perhaps when we are angry and know that serious consequences may follow from what we say.
+But notice the difference, Elbow says, in the way we speak freely, in a conversation, and then when we sit down to write we become cautious and guarded.
+Elbow argues that we can free up our writing and get more energy and "voice" into it by writing more the way we speak, and then, editing our initial efforts.

-Freewriting: Elbow argues that the first and most basic step to improved writing is freewriting.
-Freewriting means simply that for a short period of time--10 minutes perhaps -- and you write without stopping.
+Freewriting: Elbow argues that a first basic step to improve writing is freewriting.
+Freewriting means simply that for a short period of time—10 minutes perhaps—and you write without stopping.
 The idea isn't to produce a polished piece of writing, but to simply get in the habit of writing without censoring and editing.
 In freewriting, "[n]ever stop to look back, to cross something out, to wonder how to spell something, to wonder what word or thought to use, or to think about what you are doing."
 (3).
 The only rule to follow in freewriting is to simply not stop writing.

 Freewriting is a way to break the habit of trying to write and edit at the same time.
 Freewriting is difficult because it goes against the grain of how we are accustomed to writing.
-We normally edit as we write, pausing to collect our thoughts, recollect the correct spelling of a word, lining out a sentence that does not belong, rejecting a paragraph that doesn't fit with the argument that we are making, stopping to think ahead to outline in our mind a structure or outline of the argument that we are trying to make.
+We normally edit as we write, pausing to collect our thoughts, recollect the correct spelling of a word, lining out a sentence that does not belong, rejecting a paragraph that doesn't fit with the argument that we are making, slowing done or stopping to insure that what we write follows a structure or outline of the argument that we want to impose on the writing.
 Elbow notes that "[a]lmost everybody interposes a massive and complicated series of editings between the time words start to be born into consciousness and when they finally come off the end of the pencil or typewriter onto the page."
 (5)

-Plentifulness: One purpose of freewriting is to help you develop the sense that words are plentiful and therefore we can discard them gleefully when it comes time to revise.
-Plentiful writing makes for a willingness to edit.
-Elbow assumes that by writing more, putting more energy into getting words on paper, in the raw, exploratory, first-draft, don't-worry-about-an-audience writing, that we'll then be freer to do the kind of revising and editing that needs to be done because we'll have more words to work with and have less vested interest in the words we first wrote.
+Plentifulness: One purpose of freewriting is to help you develop the sense that words are plentiful and that we can discard them—gleefully—when it comes time to revise.
+A sense of the plentifulness of words paves the way to a willingness to edit.
+Elbow assumes that by writing more, putting more energy into getting words on paper in the raw, exploratory, first-draft—don't-worry-about-an-audience writing—that we'll then be freer to do the kind of revising and editing that needs to be done because we have more words to work with and have less vested interest in the first words we wrote.
 "If you stop too much and worry and correct and edit, you'll invest too much in these words on the page."
 (29).
-The idea is to write freely and plentifully and so that you can discard all the rubble that you have produced.
-Elbow's advice is to write in a way so that even though you produce some "garbage" you've also produced enough writing so that you can dispose of the "garbage" and still have the strongest possible writing to work with.
+The idea is to write freely and plentifully, then you can discard all the rubble that you have produced.
+Elbow's advice: write in a way that accepts that you are going to produce some "garbage" along the way, but that you've produced enough writing so that you can dispose of the "garbage" and still have some strong writing to work with.